Texas Camp 2026: October 9-12

 Each private room sleeps up to two campers, and has a private bath.
 There is an extra fee of $100 for single occupancy, or $50 per person for double occupancy.
 Beds may be twin or queen size – let us know if you have a preference, and we’ll try to accommodate it.

-NOTE: Private housing units are available to families at no extra fee, but only until August 15.
+NOTE: Private housing units are available to families at no extra fee, but only until September 4.
 Families are defined as one or more adults with one or more children age 16 or younger.
-After August 15, families will be assigned to family dorms (two large bedrooms, with a shared bath between).
+After September 4, families will be assigned to family dorms (two large bedrooms, with a shared bath between).

 Important Camp Rules

-- Greene Family Camp is a non-smoking facility.
+- GFC is a non-smoking facility.

 Smoking is prohibited anywhere within the camp grounds. - The camp kitchen is off-limits to campers.